Center-Abstract-Concrete-Machines/spatial-sound/README.md

 You will need to have `multichannel-output.maxpat` open to send audio out to speakers.

 Note the presets for different "standard" channel configurations.
 You can also edit the patch and store your own, for instance in the `coll` object.

+## max synthesis patches
+[forthcoming]

+## p5js / maxmsp connections
+To use these examples, you need to Node.js installed (see above).

+### getting started pt.
+1 OSC bridge:
+1. open terminal in MS visual code (ctrl+j).
+2. navigate to the directory `p5-to-max` (e.g. `cd /p5-to-max`).
+3. run the OSC bridge program by typing `node bridge.js`.
+If nothing happens, it's working. you will see the text `connected` when you open a sketch later.

+### getting started pt.
+2 P5*js
+1. run the `index.html` file inside `p5-to-max` by right clicking in MS visual code and selecting "run live server".
+The example sketch should pop up in your browser.
+2. You should see a `connected` message back in your terminal inside your MS visual code.

+### getting started pt.
+3 maxmsp
+1. open `p5-node-bridge.maxpat` and `multichannel-output.maxpat`.
+The first will receive location messages from p5 via the OSC bridge and pass them over to the multichannel output patcher.
+2. (note the OSC code inside the sketch.
+You can study other examples here: https://github.com/genekogan/p5js-osc/blob/master/Applications.md)
+3. So far, there is no sound source.
+Code up your own that sends audio to the `multichannel-output.maxpat` via `send~`.